 Directions

-- Divide the dough into two logs and place them on a baking sheet lined with parchment paper.
-Bake for 25-30 minutes until golden brown.
+- Shape dough into two logs on a parchment-lined pan .
+Bake 25–30 minutes until lightly brown .

 Baking Tips and Advice